dlminvestments/dlm-CoreDNS/plugin/traffic/README.md

 +1 on the CoreDNS side can results in anything from 1 to 1000+ of queries on the endpoint, making the load reporting from *traffic* highly inaccurate.

+Bootstrapping is not fully implemented, *traffic* will connect to the first working **TO** addresss, but then stops short of re-connecting to he endpoints is received for the management **CLUSTER**.

 ## Also See